xonsh/xonsh/docs/tutorial_hist.rst

          'ts': [start, stop],  # timestamps for the command 'rtn': int, # command return code
          'out' str,  # stdout and stderr of command, for subproc commands
-                     # this is only available on Linux.
+                     # this is only available select OSs.
 Off by default.
          },
         ...
         ],